ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   Unit tests will be written verifying the usual component expectations, plus:
     -   behavior in the presence of non-unique mapping keys
+    -   error thrown when non-parsable value is given to number/boolean mappings
     -   error thrown when mapping contents are not a single template element
 -   Verify manually that the column content appears in the accessibility tree and can be read by a screen reader.
 -   Visual Chromatic tests will be created